 Step 1: Visit the official website of the Nigerian Navy using www.joinnigeriannavy.com

-Step 2: Click on “register” link.
-It is found in the homepage of the portal.
+Step 2: Click on the “register” link.
+It is found on the homepage of the portal.

 Step 3: You will be presented with all the requirements, read, scroll down and click on register.

-Step 4: Enter your email (a valid one), create your password and click on register
+Step 4: Enter your email (a valid one), create your password and click on the register

 Step 5: Complete all the forms you’re provided with.